Hiroki-Ando1998/homepage/_posts/2025-03-05-post-programming_3.md

 - [Normality & Homoscedasticity](https://github.com/Hiroki-Ando1998/R/blob/main/Generalized%20linear%20model/1_B_Normality_Homoscedasticity.R)
 - [Outliners](https://github.com/Hiroki-Ando1998/R/blob/main/Generalized%20linear%20model/1_C_Detecion%20of%20outliers.R)
 - [Collinearity](https://github.com/Hiroki-Ando1998/R/blob/main/Generalized%20linear%20model/1_D_Collinearity.R)
 - Coversion of variables
+  Interaction
-- Interaction
+- Confounding
 - Fitness or predictive performance

-- Confounding
+Conversion of varaibles, interaction, confunding could be identified with likelihood test.(But Baysian modeling is better)
+1. Fit the model containing the variables we want to test and save the log-likelihood.
+2. Fit the model removing the variables we want to test and save the log-likelihood.
+3. Compare the two log-likelihoods to perform the likelihood ratio test (e.g., testing whether interaction is present)
+4. Compute the odds ratio

 #### Step-wise method (should not be used)
 ```yaml